annwyl21/jsscripts/tempConverter.md

 **I am working on this page just now, check back later to see if it is finished**

 ## Enter a temperature to discover the equivalent temperature in:
-celsius, farenheit, kelvins and newtons.
+celsius, fahrenheit, kelvins and newtons.

 Enter temperature in degrees Celsius <input type="number" id="celsius" name="celsius"/>
 <input type="button" onclick="celsiusConverter()" value="Click to convert" />